I dipped my toes into the world of DIY eskate and bought myself the BKB DIY electric skateboard kit.

 BKB is an acronym for Build Kit Boards and they’ve been selling DIY eskate parts on their website for a few years now and this is actually the first kit that they have put together so when they ship it to you it all comes in pieces and you get to build the thing yourself.

-Some might argue that it’s not true DIY, but this is the perfect starting point for someone who doesn’t have any experience in building their own electric skateboard, like myself.
+Some might argue that the Build Kit Boards DIY Kit is not true DIY, but this is the perfect starting point for someone who doesn’t have any experience in building their own electric skateboard, like myself.

 I also have a tutorial video on how to build this electric skateboard so if you want to see all the inside parts and electronics of it you can check it out below.